Most Popular Angular Component Libraries

 NGX Bootstrap

-Valor is the company that has introduced NGX bootstrap software, which is another popular Angular UI component library.
-It includes all of the essential Bootstrap components where Angular plays a major role.
-So you no longer need to add original JS components; instead, you can rely on markup and CSS in Bootstrap.
-It is the best and most straightforward method to quickly integrate Bootstrap 3 and 4 components with Angular.
+Valor introduced NGX Bootstrap, a popular Angular UI component library that provides Bootstrap components implemented with Angular.
+This removes the need to include Bootstrap’s original JavaScript components; you can rely on Bootstrap markup and CSS while using Angular for behavior.
+It is a fast and straightforward method to integrate Bootstrap 3 and 4 components into Angular applications.

-Because all of the Bootstrap components are developed using Angular, they deliver responsive web design or responsive UI and improve performance across all platforms.
+Because all Bootstrap components are implemented in Angular, they deliver responsive UIs and improved performance across platforms.
 It is one of the quickest approaches to incorporate Bootstrap 3 or Bootstrap 4.
-The major distinct factors between NG and NGX bootstrap are built-in animation support and better support like nested modals, modal as a service, and a sortable component with other types of drag-and-drop features.
-Also, the community of Angular developers has given 5.5K stars on GitHub.
+NGX Bootstrap also offers built-in animation support and additional features such as nested modals, a modal-as-a-service pattern, and sortable/drag-and-drop components.
+The project is well supported by the community and has earned about 5.5K stars on GitHub.

 NGX Bootstrap Features: